 of the sinner in that God will add condemnation to the sinner and cast him

-from His presence, but in the believer's judgment, He will compare the life He
+into hell, but in the believer's judgment He will compare the life He

-had prepared for them with the life they actually lived and take away rewards.
+had prepared for him with the life he actually lived and take away rewards for

 (58m) Paradox